50% off all plans.Ends 14 June 2026Claim 50% off

 Cap promotional cadence as a portfolio rule

-Set a hard rule that no SKU in the portfolio runs on TPR for more than 40 percent of weeks in a rolling 12-month window.
+Set a hard rule that no stock-keeping unit (SKU) in the portfolio runs on TPR for more than 40 percent of weeks in a rolling 12-month window.
 The 40 percent threshold is not magic.
 It is the empirical line above which most heavy-TPR categories show measurable baseline erosion.
 Some categories tolerate 50 percent without visible decay (private-label-heavy categories where shoppers were never anchored on the brand price).
 Some erode at 30 percent (premium categories where the price is the brand).
 Pick the threshold based on category data, then enforce it.

 Run a controlled "promo holiday" once a year